altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Tch."<br/>

-Jerome understood but he still looked furious.
+Jerome understood but he still looked furious.<br/>

-Regis got up from bed, dusting off the uniform he was already wearing, making himself more presentable.
+Regis got up from bed, dusting off the uniform he was already wearing, making himself more presentable.<br/>

 "Since the invoice is here, it means the goods have arrived?"<br/>